Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Inadequate Wall Attachment:

-Mistake: Using insufficient or incorrect anchors for wall type and load
+- Mistake: Using insufficient or incorrect anchors for the wall type and load

 Poor Level and Alignment:

-Mistake: Rushing through layout phase results in crooked or misaligned shelves
+- Mistake: Rushing through the layout phase results in crooked or misaligned shelves

-Solution: Invest time in careful measurement and use quality levels throughout process
+- Solution: Invest time in careful measurement and use quality levels throughout the process

 Incorrect Bracket Spacing: